gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 You must add the `CompletePrevTx` event to `StoreEvent` to ensure accurate event tracking.

 Okay, now let's create a function for selling attributes.
-SSelling attributes is similar to executing the NFT transfer.
+Selling attributes is similar to executing the NFT transfer.
 In this case, we'll assign the attribute ID to the Tamagotchi contract.

 First, we'll write the function for the token transfer: